 Once we know that $\sigma_{\R}$ extends to some $\Gamma$-stable open neighborhood $U$ of $\Twr$ in $\Tw$, it is natural to ask whether there is an extension to the whole of $\Tw$.
-Slightly surprisingly in view of all the good properties the cycle space has, this particular question has to be answered to the negative.
+The following result gives a negative answer to this question.